SSShawnJ/Tensorflow_With_MPI_on_Nvidia_TX2_Wheel/mpi_expert_mnist_cifar10/README.md

 On 44323, 44324:

 1. ```cd ~/workspace/expert_mnist/expert_2```
-2. Do part 2 in important notes.
+2. Do point 2 in important notes.

 On 44323: